-On the World Press Freedom Day, Justice for Journalists Foundation announced winners of its 2022 Investigative Grant programme.
+On the World Press Freedom Day, the Justice for Journalists Foundation announced winners of its 2022 Investigative Grant programme.
 14 winners will share 465 thousand US dollars to conduct investigations into violence and abuse against Ukrainian media workers, as well as independent journalists, their sources and whistleblowers.
 The winning projects will be implemented in the EU, the UK and six more countries.
 This year, together with our NGO partners, we continue to support anti-SLAPP advocacy and campaigning in the UK and EU.

 INVESTIGATIONS RELEASED WITH THE HELP OF THE INVESTIGATIVE GRANT PROGRAMME

 A team of Russian journalists released an investigative piece and documentary The Khabarovsk carousel – a story about how the independent journalists covering the civil protests in the Khabarovsk Region fell into the millstones of the Khabarovsk Carousel (when journalists are repeatedly arrested and kept in prison for many days).
 This investigation is available in Russian and can be found here.

 On June, 6 – Journalist’s Day in Ukraine, Justice for Journalists Foundation has been awarded a Certificate of Appreciation from the National Union of Journalists of Ukraine and Journalist’s Solidarity Centres for solidarity and significant assistance to Ukrainian journalists during the war.

 The Justice for Journalists Foundation, in partnership with the National Union of Journalists of Ukraine continues to monitor attacks on media workers in Ukraine closely and document them daily on the Media Risk Map both in Russian and English languages.
 208 attacks on media workers and news outlets have been recorded since the beginning of the Russian invasion of Ukraine.

 At least nine media workers lost their lives while in the Line of Duty: